 Parents may make an appointment with the teacher, the building principal or the counselor if they desire to find out what the progress has been on any of the course work used to determine the grade.
 Instruction is related to the program guides, planned course statements and course goals.
 Assessment is for each unit or subpart of the instruction.
-Please contact your students school administrator for questions.
+Please call if